embodied, embedded – Beat Huber listening to the sound of the flowing creek 1961

 During the 1990s, in my work as a stonemason, I returned to the rounded stones of the rivers from my childhood memories and embarked on the experiment of detaching such stones individually from their element in order to give them a domestic place.
 By avoiding a form in the sculpture that is alien to the stone, I am aiming straight at the materialistic perspective that pays special attention to materiality in sculpture.

-I let myself be surprised: the more strictly I observe what happens while I am working, the stranger such a stone appears in the context of contemporary art.
+I’m in for a surprise.: the more strictly I observe what happens while I am working, the stranger such a stone appears in the context of contemporary art.

 Nobody disputes that the STEIN series are artifacts, but whether they are works of art is something we can ask the little children.